aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/grafana-cloud/README.md

 It should be noted that this example and Grafana docs show `"enable-ecs-log-metadata":"true"` (which is the default).
 This option tells FireLens to add ECS Task Metadata keys to logs.

 For all configuration parameters for Fluent Bit Loki output plugin, see [Fluent Bit loki Plugin Documentation](https://docs.fluentbit.io/manual/v/1.9-pre/pipeline/outputs/loki) documentation.

-If you are looking for support for bearer_token , please follow the [Fluent Bit loki latest Documentation](https://docs.fluentbit.io/manual/pipeline/outputs/loki)
+If you are looking for bearer_token support, please use the docker hub upstream [Image] (https://hub.docker.com/r/fluent/fluent-bit) and follow the [Fluent Bit loki latest Documentation](https://docs.fluentbit.io/manual/pipeline/outputs/loki).

 AWS recommends that you store sensitive information, like your Datadog API Key using secretOptions as shown in the example Task Definition.
 This is optional; it is also valid to simply specify the Https password in options map: